Northern Michigan Elopement Guide

 - First, you’ll have to choose a date and location.
 Keep in mind that Michigan’s weather tends to be most desirable May through October.
 The shoulder months are more likely to have cooler weather and rain.
 May is when the trees usually bud and spring flowers pop up after the long winter, it’s beautiful but the weather can be cold or wet.
 June, July, August, and September tend to be the hottest months.
 This is the busy season so make sure you contact your photographer as soon as you determine a date.
 October is when the trees and shrubs erupt into their autumn colors but tends to be more windy, wet or cold.
 Michigan’s weather is often unpredictable but really, any of these months have pros and cons.
 What is most importable and beautiful to you?

 - Figure out if your location needs a permit.
 For example, there is a $150 permit needed to elope at Sleeping Bear Sand Dunes.
-With this permit, you can legally hold a ceremony in the park.
-Once you choose a location to host your intimate ceremony, a quick Google search should inform you if a permit is required.
-Although, if you plan to have a small gathering on your own private property you don’t need a permit, but you do still need a marriage license.
+With this permit, you can legally hold a ceremony in the park, but cap the amount of guests from 15-35 depending on the location.
+Once you choose where to host your intimate ceremony, a quick Google search should inform you if a permit is required.
+Although, if you plan to have a small gathering on private property, like on a family summer home on the Grand Traverse Bay, you may feel less restricted.

 - Next, you’ll need to obtain your marriage license.
 You have to apply in the county you reside, or if you aren’t a Michigan resident, you apply for a marriage license in the county where the marriage is to be performed.
 Here’s where you can get a marriage license in Grand Traverse, Antrim or Leelanau counties.